- 7 Best Women’s Mountain Bikes under 1000 & Reviews

 Shimano’s hydraulic disc brakes take the cake for being responsive.
 The fluid has a response time of literally milliseconds, making this bike uber-safe to be on whether you’re cruising downhill or turning sharp corners.
 Now, don’t waste a second more to beat your own records.

 At a little over 40 pounds, this is a suitable bike to return to mountain biking if you return to bicycles after a long time.
 You’ll marvel at the improved design features.
-Diamondback Line was voted one of the most sought-after mountain bikes in 2019.
+Diamondback Overdrive was voted one of the most sought-after mountain bikes in 2019.

 An ode to the packaging is due – not a scratch on the bike after you break open the boxset – it is really packed that well.